-In mid-2013, the construction of the Stockpiling Reception and Mineral Concentrate Shipping (RAEC) project by ATI generated the first protests over the visual impact of the structure that would be used to store copper concentrate.
-The concern was amplified when a series of voices began to call attention to supposed health risks derived from the transfer of heavy metals in the port.
+and Mineral Concentrate Shipping (RAEC) project by ATI (CPA) for logistics, ports and mining in Antofagasta. generated the first protests over the visual impact of the making a series of voluntary commitments to operate structure that would be used to store copper concentrate. in accordance with standards that exceed the legal The concern was amplified when a series of voices began requirements.
+In 2016, the company acquired spreaders to call attention to supposed health risks derived from the that allow it to conduct its cargo operations using transfer of heavy metals in the port.